 Hi Naeem.
 Sorry, I can't help because I know nothing of that subject.

-But to capture readers' interest and replies, please do your best to explain your own actual situation.
-Abstract sentence fragments rarely attract any response at all.
+But to capture readers' interest and replies, please do your best to explain your own actual interesting situation.
+Abstractions rarely attract any responses.
 Good luck.

 Pine Beach, New Jersey

 Rubber bonding to Metal parts after blackeningMarch 6, 2016

 Q. We are planning to mould rubber anti vibration mount

 Can anyone advise us on bonding blackened MILD STEEL TO RUBBER

 Rubber product manufacturer - Coumbatore ,Tamil Nadu ,India